TrainerProjectF13X/trainer_web_app/README.md

   *$easy_install pip*

-2. Install VirtualEVN via PIP
+2. Install Virtual environment via PIP

   *$pip install virtualenv*

-###Set up dependencies whithin the virtual enviroment
+###Set up dependencies within the virtual environment

 The following README assumes that you have virtualenv and python 3.4.x installed.
 In this README.txt the following symbol, >>, denotes command line input.